Why Do Domain Names Cost Money (detailed explanation)

 A usual question about domain names is why do we need to pay for them.
 I had the same question when I first started building websites.

 So, Why do domain names cost money?
-Domain names cost money because we pay for the expenses and profit of 3 different entities: Government organizations that regulate the Industry( ex.
-Icann) Registries (wholesalers) and registrars (retailers).
+Domain names cost money because we pay for the expenses and profits of 3 different entities: Government or non-profit organizations that regulate the Industry( ex.
+Icann), registries (wholesalers), and registrars (retailers).

 Let’s focus on a real example of the .com extension and how the cost is distributed.

 Icann oversees the activities of registries and registrars.
 You can consider the Registries as wholesalers and the registrars as retailers.
 Icann also owns some root servers (a specialized type of computer) that store data about the IP addresses related to many domain names.

 Keep in mind that computers connect between them with numbers (IP addresses).
 Domain names were invented because it is easier for humans to remember words than long numbers.
 The whole domain name system is built for this purpose, to connect the domain name (human-friendly address) to the right server (IP address – machine address).

 At least for .com, no company can be a registry or registrar without ICANN’s approval.
 Icann sets some requirements to act as a registry or registrar.

 The only registry for .com is Verisign.
 They own some route servers as Icann does.
 They also have all the data related to the ownership of the domains (.com) and which nameservers are related with each domain.

 Meaning with which server your browser will interact with, to show you a website or a temporary page that indicates the domain is not in use yet or for sale.